DUI Checkpoints and Roadblocks

-DUI checkpoints may be constitutionally protected, but errors in police procedure are illegal, and a fully prepared DWI lawyer will uncover and attack every single police error made.
+DUI checkpoints may be constitutionally protected, but errors in police procedures are illegal, and a fully prepared DWI lawyer will uncover and attack every single police error made.
 This diligence could pay off in the form of a reduced charge, or if convicted, in lesser DUI penalties and consequences.

 For example, every DUI roadblock must be set up by a trained and experienced supervisory officer who must oversee and select the location of the roadblock.
 The time and location of the sobriety checkpoint also must be selected by this supervisor.
 If the police failed this requirement in your case, it constitutes an illegal roadblock setup.